-One of the Five Largest Heart Transplant Programs in the Nation
+One of the Top 20 Heart Transplant Programs in the Nation

-The RWJBarnabas Health Heart Failure and Transplant program is the most experienced and comprehensive program in New Jersey and is one of the five largest heart transplant programs in the nation.
+The RWJBarnabas Health Heart Failure and Transplant program is the most experienced and comprehensive program in New Jersey and is one of the top 20 heart transplant programs in the nation by volume.
 It has been at the forefront of highly specialized care for more than thirty years.
 Our cardiac surgeons and heart specialists' expertise has made RWJBarnabas Health a regional and national training center for physicians, nurses and emergency services technicians.

 Choose RWJBarnabas Health for Heart Transplant